dsasser/elasticsearch-embeddings/README.md

 ### 1) Setup Environment Variables
 Copy the `env.example` from the project root and rename it `.env`.

-Create a strong password for Elasticsearch and Kibana users.
-Populate the respective `ELASTIC_PASSWORD` and`KIBANA_PASSWORD` environment variables in your .env.
+Create a strong password for Elasticsearch and Kibana users and use them to populate the respective `ELASTIC_PASSWORD` and`KIBANA_PASSWORD` environment variables in your .env.
 Create an encryption key that is at least 32 characters.
 Elasticsearch and Kibana will not start without them.

 ### 2) Start the Elastic Stack
 The first time we start the Elastic stack, a setup proceedure (composer service) will get Elasticsearch and Kibana configured, so the process takes a few minutes.